Timetastic/slate/source/index.html.md

 `POST http://api.timetastic.co.uk/api/holidays/<ID>`

-Updates a holiday - use this to action a holiday - approve, decline or cancel.
+Use this to action a holiday - approve, decline or cancel.

-<aside class="warning">You can't update details about an existing holiday - for example changing the holiday request dates.</aside>

 ### Parameters